 |Total Fat 10g||13%|

 |Total Carbohydrate 39g||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you look forward to the end of summer just because that means you get to enjoy a toasted tomato sandwich, then this recipe is for you.
 There just might not be anything better for tomato lovers than a big juicy fresh tomato picked fresh from the garden on a warm summer day.

 This toasted tomato sandwich recipe comes from that idea right there.
 Maybe you do not need a recipe to make a great tomato sandwich.
-Generally, it's pretty straight forward with a couple pieces of toast, fat slices of juicy tomatoes, plus some mayonnaise and salt and pepper.
-But just in case you are new to the art of tomato sandwich making, or are interested in a few tweaks to make that sandwich a little bit healthier, here's a recipe that makes one terrific toasted tomato sandwich.
+Generally, it's pretty straightforward with a couple of pieces of toast, fat slices of juicy tomatoes, plus some mayonnaise, salt, and pepper.
+But just in case you are new to the art of tomato-sandwich making or are interested in a few tweaks to make that sandwich a little bit healthier (use avocado instead of mayo), here's a recipe that makes one terrific toasted tomato sandwich.

 We sometimes think that a good-quality sandwich starts with the bread.
 To make this recipe healthier, we use 100% whole-wheat bread.
 It is loaded with far more fiber and nutrition than a processed white alternative.
 We personally think homemade bread is the winner when it comes to this fresh tomato recipe.
 It is hard to beat.
 But if you are not a bread maker, and don't care to be, there are all kinds of terrific high-quality whole-wheat breads to choose from out there.
 Just go with one that you like and that has a bit of structure.

 - 2 slices whole-wheat bread (100% whole wheat)